Purchase the 4005 Aprilaire Water Solenoid Valve from Us and Save!

-- Turn water back on and check system for leaks.
+- Turn the water back on and check the system for leaks.
 Tighten compression nuts as necessary.

-- Restore electrical service and activate furnace by turning up the thermostat.
+- Restore the electrical service and activate the furnace by turning up the thermostat.

-- Turn up humidistat to verify operation of humidifier.
+- Turn up the humidistat to verify the operation of the humidifier.

 - Recheck for leaks.
-Turn down humidistat to make sure valve shuts off.
-Reset humidistat and thermostat to original levels.
+Turn down the humidistat to make sure the valve shuts off.
+Reset the humidistat and thermostat to their original levels.